spring-tips/configuration/README.md

 ```

 The example above is the safest way to register a `PropertySource` early enough on that everything that needs it will be able to find it.
-You can also do it at runtime when Spring has started wiring objects together, and you have access to configured objects, but I wouldn't be sure that this will work in every situation.
-Heres how that might look.
+You can also do it at runtime, when Spring has started wiring objects together, and you have access to configured objects, but I wouldn't be sure that this will work in every situation.
+Here's how that might look.

 ```java